jdunck/python-unicodecsv/README.rst

 unicodecsv
 ==========

-The unicodecsv is a drop-in replacement for Python 2's csv module which supports unicode strings without a hassle.
+The unicodecsv is a drop-in replacement for Python 2.7's csv module which supports unicode strings without a hassle.
+Supported versions are python 2.7, 3.3, 3.4, 3.5, and pypy 2.4.0.

 More fully
 ----------